| “Real”

 what was the main cause for allowing the father contact when the

+child was the most likely beneficiary?
 I was jointly instructed by the mother and the father and gave

 my opinion that therapy should be instituted as soon as possible